Abu Shusha

 Abu Shusha (أبو شوشة) was a Palestinian Arab village in the Ramle Subdistrict of Mandatory Palestine, located 8 km southeast of Ramle.
-It was depopulated in May 1948.
+It was ethnically cleansed in May 1948.

 Abu Shusha was located on the slope of Tell Jezer/Tell el-Jazari, which is commonly identified with the ancient city of Gezer.

 In April–May 1948, during the 1948 Arab–Israeli War, Abu Shusha was attacked several times.
 The final assault began on May 13, one day prior to Israel's declaration of independence.
 Abu Shusha residents attempted to defend the village, but the village was occupied on May 14.
 The civilians who had not already fled or been killed were expelled by May 21.
 With their descendants, they numbered about 6,198 in 1998.

 Name

 Abu Shusheh is said to derive its name from a derwish who prayed for rain in a time of drought, and was told by a sand-diviner that he would perish if it came.
 The water came out of the earth (probably at Et Tannur) and formed a pool, into which he stepped and was drowned.
 The people, seeing only his topknot left, cried Ya Abu Shusheh (“Oh Father of the Topknot”).